gjsyme/canvasTools/README.md

     - your mileage may vary, of course
 - Set up a server with this repo for the purpose of having Mongo + Web Server that will simulate the normal operational relationship
 - Add a save button by which to update the existing nodes through the 'modal'
+- prioritize putting items under / near their parents and without crazy line crossing in the depthmap or at least drawing
 - TBD